 We currently offer two products as part of our line of PowerBuoy® systems: a utility PowerBuoy system and an autonomous PowerBuoy system.
-Our PowerBuoy system is based on modular, ocean-going buoys, which we have been ocean testing for nearly a decade.
+Our PowerBuoy system is based on modular, ocean-going buoys, which we have been ocean testing for over a decade.
 The rising and falling of the waves moves the buoy-like structure creating mechanical energy that our proprietary technologies convert into electricity.
 We have tested and developed wave power generation and control technology using proven equipment and processes in novel applications.
 Our two products are designed for the following applications:

 - Our utility PowerBuoy system is capable of supplying electricity to a local or regional electric power grid.
 Our wave power stations will be comprised of a single PowerBuoy system or an integrated array of PowerBuoy systems, plus the remaining components required to deliver electricity to a power grid.
 We intend to sell our utility PowerBuoy system to utilities and other electrical power producers seeking to add electricity generated by wave energy to their existing electricity supply.
-Our PowerBuoy interface with the electrical utility power grid has been certified as compliant with international standards.
+In July 2007, our PowerBuoy interface with the electrical utility power grid was certified as compliant with international standards.
 An independent laboratory provided testing and evaluation services to certify that the OPT systems comply with designated national and international standards.
 The PowerBuoy grid interface will bear the Electrical Testing Laboratories (ETL) listing mark, and can be connected to the utility grid. - Our autonomous PowerBuoy system is designed to generate power for use independent of the power grid in remote locations.
 There are a variety of potential applications for this system, including sonar and radar surveillance, tsunami warning, oceanographic data collection, offshore platforms and offshore aquaculture.

 From October 2005 to October 2006, we operated a demonstration PowerBuoy system with a maximum peak, or rated, output of 40 kilowatts, or kW, off the coast of New Jersey under a contract with the New Jersey Board of Public Utilities.
 This PowerBuoy system was removed from the ocean in October 2006 and underwent planned maintenance and diagnostic testing of the system.
-We are currently awaiting delivery of replacement mooring lines for this PowerBuoy system, after which we plan to immediately redeploy the system.
+This system was redeployed off the coast of New Jersey in September 2007.